 So ladies too, share your feelings with your partner, let him know what you’re experiencing.
 Perhaps it couldn’t hurt to keep a journal of your symptoms and share them with your partner so he can experience them with you.

 For the most part, guys are just as confused about your menopausal periods, and periods in general for that matter, as we are, ladies.
 Guys are also just as concerned as you are about your symptoms or other negative responses you’re having to menopause.
+Some ladies may not be aware of the effect of menopausal periods and the reactions, hence may not be able to relate well with their partners.
+Therefore, it might affect the relationship in a negative way.
 Be sure to lighten up on you man, he’s putting up with a lot from you during this trying time.

 As always, talk to a doctor if your symptoms aren’t improving*, and I mean a psychotherapist of some kind – ask your partner to join you, it could help to alleviate problems in your relationship and other biological factors too.View All